errbit/errbit/README.md

 * You want to add customer features to your error catcher
 * You're crazy and love managing servers

-If this doesn't sound like you, you should probably stick with [Hoptoad](http://hoptoadapp.com).
+If this doesn't sound like you, you should probably stick with [Airbrake](http://airbrakeapp.com).
 The [Thoughtbot](http://thoughtbot.com) guys offer great support for it and it is much more worry-free.
-They have a free package and even offer a *"Hoptoad behind your firewall"* solution.
+They have a free package and even offer a *"Airbrake behind your firewall"* solution.

 Demo
 ----